pmean/build-website/text/16/02/recent-advances.md

 Consider a simple growth curve model.
 You measure the height of 24 boys on their 7th, 9th, 11th, and 13th birthdays.
 Suppose the 9 year value is missing on the 3rd boy.
-Do you replace the value by the average heightÂ of all the other boys at 9 years?
+Do you replace the value by the average height of all the other boys at 9 years?
 Do you replace the missing value with the average height of the boy at 7, 11, and 13 years?
 You can triangulate using the EM algorithm.
 Then be sure to knock off a degree